 Any student in 6th through 12th grade interested in science, math, technology or engineering, and enrolled in a public, private, parochial or home school in the State of New York is eligible to participate in the New York State Science & Engineering Fair.
-Students in 9th through 12th grade must apply for either the NYSSEF ISEF Division or Andromeda Division.
+Students in 9th through 12th grade must apply for either the NYSSEF ISEF Division or Andromeda Division (Andromeda participants may not participate in an ISEF affiliated fair; regional or NYSSEF ISEF division).
 Students in 6th through 8th grade may only enter the Broadcom Division.
 For ALL competitions, students MUST be accompanied by an adult, school chaperone.
 School chaperones must abide by a 1 to 5 teacher to student ratio for Andromeda and Broadcom Divisions. *There is a $30 fee for bounced or returned checks.

 For students in 6th through 8th grade.
 Participants compete for local prizes.
 Society for Science announced a new sponsor for the national Junior High Competition- Broadcom Masters, NYSSEF will nominate the winners for this competition.
 NYSSEF runs this middle school fair in order to promote excellence amongst young scientists. *Fee: $50 per student (includes lunch and NYSSEF t-shirt)